aashraf22/Play-with-Python/README.md

 # Play with Python
-It's a repo for small python program that I found its idea is cool to code it
+It's a repo for small python codes that I found its idea is cool to code it